CCKennedy/minode-um/Sound Sensor.md

 #### 2. Sound level change event

-> This example will shows a string 'Change' when the sound level change.
+> When the sound level changes a string will show on the screen.

 > ![pic1](./image/sound_sensor/mic-event-show.png)